-The following cards represent the sequence and content of my lecture "The influence of cryptologic power on history," given before the cadets of the Third Class.

-U.S. Military Academy, West Point, N.Y. on 28/29 May 1952.
-The class was divided into two sections to accomodate seating capacity of lecture room, about 350.7 The lecture took 80 minutes, with a 5-minute break about

-REF ID: A62878 ..."
+The following cards represent the sequence and content of my lecture "The influence of cryptologic power on history," given before the cadets of the Third Class, U.S. Military Academy, West Point, N.Y. on 28/29 May 1952. /The class was divided into two sections to accomodate seating capacity of lecture room, about 350.7 The lecture took 80 minutes, with a 5-minute break about midway.
+THE INFLUENCE OF CRYPTOLOGIC POWER ON HISTORY.
+REF ID: A62878

 Colonel Bessell, other members of the Faculty, and Cadets of the Third Class: